Agoric/documentation/main/guides/zoe/writing-contracts.md

 A Zoe contract needs to be able to run under [Agoric's SES shim for Hardened JavaScript](https://github.com/endojs/endo/tree/master/packages/ses).
 Some legacy
-JavaScript code is incompatible with Hardened JavaScript, because Lockdown freezes the JavaScript objects you start out with (the primordials, such as `Object`), and some legacy code tries to mutate these.
+JavaScript code is incompatible with Hardened JavaScript, because Lockdown freezes the JavaScript objects you start out with (the primordials, such as **Object**), and some legacy code tries to mutate these.

-If you add this type annotation, TypeScript-aware tools (IDEs like vsCode and WebStorm) will inform the developer about parameters and return values for your contract and `zcf` methods and warn about mismatches.
+If you add this type annotation, TypeScript-aware tools (e.g., IDEs like vsCode and WebStorm) will inform the developer about parameters and return values for your contract and **[zcf](/reference/zoe-api/zoe-contract-facet.md)** methods and warn about mismatches.
 Put it right before the start of your contract code.

 ```js